 Elizabeth moved to Australia in 2010 and is a guest concertmaster with orchestras in Adelaide, Sydney, Melbourne, Queensland, Tasmania, Auckland and Wellington.
-She has toured chamber music with ensembles including Selby&Friends, the Australian String Quartet, Flinders String Quartet and Australia Piano Quartet and broadcast for the ABC in recital for Sunday Live and as soloist in Raymond Hanson’s Violin Concerto with the Adelaide Symphony Orchestra.
+She has toured chamber music with ensembles including Selby&Friends, the Australian String Quartet, Flinders String Quartet and the Australia Piano Quartet.
+Broadcasts for the ABC include recitals for Sunday Live and a performance of Raymond Hanson’s Violin Concerto with the Adelaide Symphony Orchestra.

-In 2018 she performed with Ensemble Q at the George Town Festival, Penang and gave concerts at the Coriole Festival, Coramba Festival and Music by the Springs.
-In addition to re-invitations to these festivals, Elizabeth performs in 2019 at the Melbourne Chamber Orchestra concert series and the Australian Festival of Chamber Music in Townsville, as well as appearing regularly in the University of Adelaide Concert Series at Elder Hall.
+In 2018 she performed with Ensemble Q at the George Town Festival, Penang and gave concerts in Coriole Festival, Coramba Festival and Music by the Springs.
+In addition to re-invitations to these festivals, in 2019 Elizabeth performs at the Melbourne Chamber Orchestra concert series and the Australian Festival of Chamber Music in Townsville, as well as appearing regularly at the University of Adelaide Concert Series at Elder Hall.